Cindy Morgan

-Cindy Morgan (born Cynthia Ann Cichorski) is an American actress known for her appearances as Lora/Yori in Tron and Lacey Underall in Caddyshack.
+Cynthia Ann Cichorski (September 29, 1951 – c.
+December 30, 2023), known professionally as Cindy Morgan, was an American actress best known for playing Lora Baines/Yori in Tron and Lacey Underall in Caddyshack.

-Life and career

-Morgan was born in Chicago, Illinois, to Polish and German parents.
-Morgan attended 12 years of Catholic school, then studied communications at Northern Illinois University, where she was a DJ on the campus radio station.
-A commercial station in town invited her to report the news for them and she adopted the last name Morgan, from a story she had read about Morgan le Fay when she was 12 years old.
+Early life

+Morgan was born as Cynthia Ann Cichorski on September 29, 1951, in Chicago, Illinois, to parents of Polish and German descent.

+Career

-After graduation, Morgan worked at a television station in Rockford, Illinois, where she forecast the weather.
+After graduation, Morgan worked at a television station in Rockford, Illinois, where she was a "weather girl".
 She kept her hand in radio by working the graveyard shift at a local rock station.
-She returned to Chicago and deejayed on WSDM, until quitting on air during a labor dispute at the station, walking out with a record still spinning on the turntable.
+She returned to Chicago and deejayed on WSDM until quitting on air during a labor dispute at the station.

 Morgan then worked for Fiat Automobiles.
-She moved to Los Angeles in 1978, and became the Irish Spring girl in advertisements, while attending acting schools and workshops.
+She moved to Los Angeles in 1978 and became an actor for Irish Spring soap TV advertisements while attending acting schools and workshops.

 Morgan landed her first screen role in the 1980 comedy Caddyshack, playing the role of sexy bombshell Lacey Underall.
-In a 2012 interview, Morgan said of the role:

-"Caddyshack was my first film and I'll say that the end product was so completely different, it was originally about the caddies.
+In a 2012 interview, Morgan said of the role: "Caddyshack was my first film and I'll say that the end product was so completely different, it was originally about the caddies.
 So at first, I had nothing to lose to audition.
 It was fun.
 All I did was focus on making the person sweat.
 Look 'em in the eye, do that thing many women know how to ..."

-Morgan appeared in the 1982 hit Tron, the first computer-generated film.
-She played two characters: Lora, a computer programmer in the "real" world, and Yori, her alter-ego in the film's computer-generated flights of imagination.
+Morgan appeared in the 1982 hit Tron, the first film to feature large scale computer-generated imagery.
+She played two characters: Lora Baines, a computer programmer in the "real" world, and Yori, her alter-ego in the film's computer world.